Mohosin999/Express-101/README.md

 module.exports = router;
 ```

-and ai file take main file ee import kori like the below:
+Now import this file into main file like the below:

 ```
 app.use(require("./routes"));
 ```

+## Separate Controllers

+Let's create a separate controller file in root directory named **`controller.js`**.